wp-plugins/contact-form-7-group-mail/readme.txt

 = Does it send 'Cc' and 'Cco' e-mails? =

 Yes.
-It's possible since 0.9 version.
+It's possible since version 0.9

 = What version of Contact Form 7 I need? =